You are successfully registered

 Source: Complete University Guide 2025

-Through the work of its academic staff and collaborators, the University has been assessed as having more than half of its submitted research as world leading or internationally excellent (Research Excellence Framework, 2021), and was voted in the top ten nationally for postgraduate study (Whatuni Student Choice Awards 2022).
+Through the work of its academic staff and collaborators, the university has been assessed as having more than half of its submitted research as world leading or internationally excellent (Research Excellence Framework, 2021) and the university has been voted number one nationally for postgraduate study (Whatuni Student Choice Awards 2024).

 Postgraduate study can bring a number of benefits.
 Whether students are looking to specialise in a subject, advance their career or pursue a lifelong interest, the University of Chester seeks to help students achieve their personal and professional goals.

-The University’s flexible and professional courses are tailored towards the needs of students.
-When it comes to preparing for postgraduate study, there are a couple of things the University of Chester advises prospective students to do:
+The university’s flexible and professional courses are tailored towards the needs of students.
+When it comes to preparing for postgraduate study, there are a few things that the university advises prospective students to do:

 Lecturers are committed to providing students with a stimulating and well-supported, academically inspiring learning community.
 Research-led teaching and in-depth subject expertise within faculties encourages students to develop their knowledge base within a specialist area through lectures, seminars, projects and group work.

 Students will need to meet the entry requirements of their chosen course before they can receive an offer of study.
-These admissions criteria vary depending on what course is being studied.
-Students can find details of individual course requirements on the University’s website.
+These admissions criteria vary depending on what course is being studied, and students can find details of the individual course requirements for their chosen programme on the university’s website.

-For applicants that do not meet this requirement, admission is still possible if they can demonstrate relevant skills and knowledge in their subject.
-To find out more, please contact the relevant Course Leader or the Admissions Team.
+For applicants that do not meet this requirement, admission is still possible if they can demonstrate relevant skills and knowledge in their subject, particularly for students who are returning to education following relevant experience working in their chosen field.
+To find out more, students can contact the relevant course leader or the admissions team.

 Get in touch, if you're not sure that you have the right experience or qualifications.

-Chester’s Careers and Employability team has established links with local and national employers as well as professional bodies, and help to organise fairs, workshops, talks and events, including its unique Venture Programmes.
-Paid work may also be available on campus with UniJob, the University’s friendly recruitment service.
+Chester’s careers and employability team has established links with local and national employers as well as professional bodies, and help to organise fairs, workshops, talks and events.
+Paid work designed to fit around the schedules of students may also be available on campus with UniJob, the university’s friendly recruitment service.

-The Chester Students’ Union (CSU) represents the student body at the University of Chester, working hard to ensure the student voice is heard and that all learners feel equally supported.
+The Chester Students’ Union (CSU) represents the student body at the University of Chester.

 The CSU provides a range of services and activities that allows students to shape their university experience in a way that works for them.

-If students are hoping to meet new people, improve their skills or pursue their passions outside the classroom, there is plenty of choice when it comes to societies and sports teams they can join at the University of Chester.
+If students are hoping to meet new people, improve their skills or pursue their passions outside the classroom, there is plenty of choice when it comes to societies and sports teams they can join.

-From team sports and the arts to LGBTQ+ and politics, there’s a sport or society to suit everyone’s interests.
+From team sports and the arts to LGBTQ+ and politics, there’s a sport or society to suit everyone.

 Warrington is a vibrant town, home to arts, culture, shopping and sport.
-Throughout the year, Warrington is home to a range of live music festivals and events, such as the award-winning dance event Creamfields Festival as well as the Neighbourhood Weekender festival.
-It’s also the perfect location for sports fans as the home to Warrington Wolves, one of the best teams in Rugby League.
+Throughout the year, it’s home to a range of live music festivals and events.

 The University of Chester currently has limited accommodation availability for postgraduate or PGCE students, but has an excellent relationship with private sector and partnership accommodation in and around the city of Chester.
 As a result, students can access a register of private sector flats, houses and registered lodgings.

-Students are encouraged to contact the accommodation team to discuss University-owned accommodation availability.
+Students are encouraged to contact the accommodation team to discuss university-owned and partnership accommodation availability.

-The University’s extensive range of indoor and outdoor sports and leisure facilities are available for both competitive and recreational sports, and include a fitness suite, gymnasium, sports hall, 25m swimming pool, 3G Pitch for multiuse, hockey-specific AstroTurf pitch, squash courts, outdoor tennis courts, an all-weather sprint track, and grass pitches.
+The university’s extensive range of indoor and outdoor sports and leisure facilities are available for both competitive and recreational sports, and include a fitness suite, gymnasium, sports hall, 25m swimming pool, 3G Pitch for multiuse, hockey-specific AstroTurf pitch, squash courts, an all-weather sprint track, grass pitches, and more.

 The University of Chester has been awarded the Navajo Merseyside and Cheshire LGBTIQA Charter Mark - one of only two higher education institutions in the North West to have been awarded a charter mark to recognise its dedication to supporting LGBT+ colleagues and students across all sites.

-Postgraduate students can access a generous range of merit-based and needs-based scholarships and bursaries, providing significant reductions to tuitions fees or funding for living costs to a range of students.
-Students will be automatically considered for many of these funding opportunities when they apply, and funding is awarded in parallel with offer letters.
+Postgraduate students can access a range of merit-based and needs-based scholarships and bursaries, providing significant reductions to tuitions fees or funding for living costs to a range of students.

-For students who are concerned about paying their tuition fees and covering living costs, grants may be available through the Financial Assistance Fund.
+For students who are concerned about paying their tuition fees and covering living costs, grants may be available through the university’s financial assistance fund.

 Disabled Students’ Allowances (DSAs) may also be available to help pay any extra costs students may have as a result of their disability.
 The allowance provided does not have to be repaid.